 If you want to find out if becoming a swimming teacher is something that floats your boat, the best way to get a taste for your potential future is to spend some time on the job.

-You could also consider shadowing another swimming teacher.
+In addition, you could also consider shadowing another swimming teacher.
 Contact your local swimming pools and speak with the manager or the swimming lessons coordinator to see if they would be happy to let you shadow one of their swimming teachers for a couple of sessions.

-If you want to get ahead then you will need qualifications.
 In England, as a minimum, you have to have a Swimming Teaching Level 1 qualification or Award in Swimming Teaching, which allows you to help out a fully qualified swimming teacher or a coach.
 There are two levels that you have to pass to become a fully qualified swimming teacher yourself.
 You are more likely to need to do a recognised lifesaving qualification too as many swim schools (not all) prefer their swimming teachers to have a life-saving qualification so they can teach their classes even without a lifeguard.
 So, including the lifesaving qualification for swimming teachers, you will need 3 qualifications.

 After becoming a fully qualified teacher, you will need further qualifications to teach more special groups like under 3-year-olds (babies and toddlers) or children with special needs.